-Robertson describes the master bedroom as one of her favorite spots in the house.
-"I love the gold mirror in my master bedroom," she says.
+Robertson describes the primary bedroom as one of her favorite spots in the house.
+"I love the gold mirror in my primary bedroom," she says.
 "And the tall ceiling, large widows, and white details feel incredible calming and tranquil."

-The master bathroom feels like an extension of the master bedroom thanks to a similarly neutral palette and tranquil vibe.
+The primary bathroom feels like an extension of the primary bedroom thanks to a similarly neutral palette and tranquil vibe.

 "The dining room is meant to feel relaxed yet artistic and slightly refined," Curtis explains.
 "We didn’t want formal per se but a touch of polish that felt livable and unique."